 "Our students gain an increased academic understanding of the subject, while improving their communication skills and raising awareness about the role of science throughout the community," Woodley said.

 She will receive her award at the 23rd annual Carnegie Science Award celebration on May 10 at the Science Center's PPG Science Pavilion.

-"I'm greatly honored to be selected for a Carnegie Science Award," said Woodley, who teaches in the Bayer School of Natural and Environmental Sciences.
+"I'm greatly honored to be selected for a Carnegie Science Award," said Woodley, who teaches in the School of Science and Engineering.
 "It's an exciting time to be a scientist and to share with students the important role science plays in our society.
 Through our outreach activities, we hope to educate the community about important environmental and health issues that affect not only them, but the world."

 "The Carnegie Science Awards provide an opportunity to celebrate the remarkably talented individuals and organizations in our region's science community," said Jason Brown, Henry Buhl, Jr., interim director of the Science Center.
 "These innovators have had immeasurable impact on Pittsburgh's healthcare, manufacturing, energy, environmental and education industries.
 Their achievements, dedication, and perseverance are truly inspiring."

 Founded in 1878, Duquesne is consistently ranked among the nation's top Catholic universities

 for its award-winning faculty and horizon-expanding education.
 A campus of nearly

 8,000 graduate and undergraduate students, Duquesne prepares students by having them